scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 | Sensitive   | 15    | 1            | 4              |
 | Trust reset | 15    | **5**        | 5              |
 | Regular     | 15    | 5            | 6              |
-{: #table-7 title="Example of the fields contained in `iD` through a TRC update chain for ISD 15.
-Note that the `baseNumber` is only changed in case of a trust reset, where the new base number follows the serial number "4" of the latest TRC resulting from a non-compromised TRC update for this ISD."}
+{: #table-7 title="Example of the attributes contained in `iD` through a TRC update chain for ISD 15.
+Note that the base number is only changed in case of a trust reset, where the new base number follows the serial number "4" of the latest TRC resulting from a non-compromised TRC update for this ISD."}

 ### `validity` {#validity-trc}